1ncarnati0n/inpaintingVideo/tutorial/tutorial.md

 We'll discuss specific parameter settings and buttons within the **Click tab** in more detail below.
 <p align="center"><img src="./img/CLICK TAB.png" width = "400" height = "400" alt="sam click tab"/> </p>

+- **aot_model**: Select the DeAOT/AOT to use for tracking and propagation.

+- **sam_gap**: Controls the frequency of segmentation to add newly appearing objects at specified frame intervals.
+Increasing this value reduces the frequency of discovering new targets, but significantly increases inference speed.

+- **points_per_side**: Used to control the number of points per face used to generate a mask by sampling a grid over the image.
+Increasing the size improves the ability to detect small objects, while larger targets can be segmented more finely.

+- **max_obj_num**: Limits the maximum number of objects that DeAOT can detect and track.
+Higher number of objects increases memory usage, approximately 16GB of memory can handle up to 255 objects.

 ## 3. Segment-and-Track-Anything using DeAOT
 If you are satisfied with the segmented area in the first frame, click the **[Start Tracking!]** button.